2 Days in Dublin Itinerary: A Perfect Weekend in Dublin, Ireland

 2 Days in Dublin: Where to Eat in Dublin

 Dublin isn’t usually recognized as a foodie destination, but the city is home to several great pubs, cafés, and fine dining restaurants.
-Here are a few of my favorite Dublin restaurants – make sure to try some of them out on your 2 days in Dublin!

 • The Hairy Lemon – A delicious Irish pub with great food and an even better atmosphere.
 There are also plenty of vegan, vegetarian, and gluten free options! // 42 Lower Stephens Street, Dublin 2,